charleskimbac/documentation/docs/additional-modules/networking/remote-events.md

 ```

 ## Using Events
 Once you've declared all your events, it's time to use them.
-You can access your events on the server or client by simply indexing the object returned by `createServer` or `createClient`.
+You can access your events on the server or client by simply indexing the object returned by `createServer` or `createClient` respectively.

 ```ts
 // server/networking.ts